romaricdrigon/OrchestraBundle/README.md

 You will have to do their mapping, using Doctrine annotations, YAML (advised) or XML as you want.
 For this part, please refer to [Symfony documentation](http://symfony.com/doc/2.4/book/doctrine.html).

+#### Events

+Events are objects implementing `EventInterface`.
+An Entity can emit Events.

+A method emitting en Event must return either an Event or `null` (in that case nothing will happen).
+The `Event` will be passed to the corresponding Repository `receive` method (*it must implement `ReceiveEventInterface`*).
+You can then decide what to do.

 ### Repositories

 Those are NOT Doctrine repositories!